bombbomb/bbjwt-client/README.md

 Install this module into your project with `npm install bbjwt-client --save`.

+*You must to provide the shared secret for signature validation by setting the environment variable* `JWT_SECRET`.

 You then include it in your project like so:
 ```js
 var token = req.headers.jwt; // or however you intake your token